Media

 Commission Members

-Sen. Max Baucus (D-MT); Rep. Xavier Becerra (D-CA 31); Rep. Dave Camp (R-MI 4); Sen. Tom Coburn (R-OK); Sen. Kent Conrad (D-ND); David Cote, Chairman and CEO, Honeywell International; Sen. Mike Crapo (R-ID); Sen. Richard Durbin (D-IL); Ann Fudge, Former CEO, Young & Rubicam Brands; Sen. Judd Gregg (R-NH); Rep. Jeb Hensarling (R-TX 5); Alice Rivlin, Senior Fellow, Brookings Institute and former Director, Office of Management & Budget; Rep. Paul Ryan (R-WI 1); Rep. Jan Schakowsky (D-IL 9); Rep. John Spratt (D-SC 5); Andrew Stern, President, Service Employees International Union; Executive Director: Bruce Reed, Chief Domestic Policy Adviser to President Clinton.
+Sen. Max Baucus (D-MT); Rep. Xavier Becerra (D-CA 31); Rep. Dave Camp (R-MI 4); Sen. Tom Coburn (R-OK); Sen. Kent Conrad (D-ND); David Cote, Chairman and CEO, Honeywell International; Sen. Mike Crapo (R-ID); Sen. Richard Durbin (D-IL); Ann Fudge, Former CEO, Young & Rubicam Brands; Sen. Judd Gregg (R-NH); Rep. Jeb Hensarling (R-TX 5); Alice Rivlin, Senior Fellow, Brookings Institute and former Director, Office of Management & Budget; Rep. Paul Ryan (R-WI 1); Rep. Jan Schakowsky (D-IL 9); Rep. John Spratt (D-SC 5); Andrew Stern, President, Service Employees International Union; Executive Director: Bruce Reed, Chief Domestic Policy Adviser to President Clinton

 Tim Pagliara, Citizens for Enacting The Bowles-Simpson Plan